 2013 Sonoma Coast Pinot Noir

 Branching out into the Sonoma Coast appellation affords Winemaker Alison Crowe a larger “toolbox” from which to source the Garnet Sonoma Coast Pinot Noir.
-She searched out rich berry flavors from Russian River vineyards and earthy, dark fruit character and supple tannins from the windy Petaluma Gap vineyard, Rodgers Creek.
+She searched out rich berry flavors from her Russian River vineyards and earthy, dark fruit character and supple tannins from her windy Petaluma Gap vineyard, Rodgers Creek.
 Rodgers Creek Vineyard is well-known for producing powerful award-winning Pinot Noir and Alison was thrilled to be able to source over half of this wine from its extremely low-yielding high hillside blocks.
 Clone 777, Pommard and even some rare Wente clones make this a deeply complex Pinot Noir.
-“As a winemaker, it’s much more exciting to be able to draw from a diverse array of our estate vineyards and Garnet’s Sonoma Coast wines reflect that evolution.”
-Alison Crowe
+“As a winemaker, it’s much more exciting to be able to draw from a diverse array of our estate vineyards and Garnet’s Sonoma Coast wines reflect that evolution.” - Alison Crowe

 Vintage & Winemaking